Table Rocks

 The names of the two formations are not based on the height but rather on their positions, with Lower Table Rock sitting downstream from Upper Table Rock.
 Both rocks rise around 800 feet above the Rouge River.

-The two biggest adventures of this place are hiking and nature viewing.
-Additionally, Rouge River and Rogue River Valley are a paradise for outdoor enthusiasts with fishing, boating, swimming, camping, picnicking, and more!
+The two most entertaining adventures here are hiking and nature viewing.
+And do not forget about the Rouge River and the Rogue River Valley!
+The valley is a paradise for outdoor enthusiasts with fishing, boating, swimming, camping, and picnicking opportunities.

 Formation

-The two impressive buttes were formed about 4-5 million years ago during a huge Cascade eruption.
-Basalt lava covered the sandstone, creating the mountain-like formations.
+The two impressive buttes were formed about 4-5 million years ago during a major Cascade eruption.
+Basalt lava covered the sandstone, creating mountain-like formations.

-While the hardened lava is erosion-resistant, the sandstone underneath the hardened caps eroded over time.
+While the hardened lava is erosion-resistant, the sandstone underneath the hardened caps did erode over time.
 As a result, heavy basalt collapsed under its weight, leaving the nearly vertical walls we see today.

 Native Americans and First Settlers

-The Table Rocks area has been home to Native Americans for over 15,000 years before the arrival of European settlers.
-During the mid-19th century, gold rush settlers started to arrive in huge numbers, which led to conflicts with the native population.
+The Table Rocks area had been home to Native Americans for over 15,000 years before the arrival of European settlers.
+During the mid-19th century, gold rush enthusiasts started arriving in huge numbers.
+Conflicts with the native population were the predictable outcome.

 20th Century Development and Protection

-In 1948, a Lower Table Rock airstrip was built, and in the 1960s, an Upper Table Rock VOR aviation tower was constructed.
-In the 1970s, the Table Rocks finally became a protected area to preserve the geological and biological diversity of the area and avoid damage caused by further development.
+In 1948, Lower Table Rock got an airstrip.
+In the 1960s, Upper Table Rock got the VOR aviation tower.
+In the 1970s, the Table Rocks finally became a protected area to preserve its geological and biological diversity and avoid damage caused by further development.

 In the early 1980s, the Oregon Department of Forestry, Boy Scouts, and the Youth Conservation Corps created the Lower and Upper Table Rock trails.